Lost-Outpost/sovngarde/GAMEPLAY.md

 ## Quality of Life

 Septimus includes quality-of-life improvements to streamline your playing experience, featuring:

+- [Better Third Person Selection](https://www.nexusmods.com/skyrimspecialedition/mods/64339) - Rewrites Skyrim's crosshair selection to work more like true 3rd person RPGs - no more spending 5 minutes picking up tiny gold coins from the ground!

 - [Canis Hysteria - The Werewolf Diseas](https://www.nexusmods.com/skyrimspecialedition/mods/52397) - Adds a new contractible lycanthrope disease